neonkore/Nunicode/README.md

 ## DOCUMENTATION

+Documentation is maintained in header files in Doxygen format.

 Please have a look into [downloads][] section, there should be latest doc available for download.
 You can also build documentation from sources by executing